 Studies Student Services on (08) 9266 7091, http://karda.curtin.edu.au/

 or via email email@example.com.

 Indigenous Tertiary Enabling Course (ITEC)

-Also offered by the Centre for Aboriginal Studies, the ITEC is an enabling course designed to bridge Indigenous students into mainstream undergraduate
+The Centre for Aboriginal Studies also offers the ITEC which is an enabling course designed to bridge Indigenous students into mainstream undergraduate

 degree programs.
 The broad aims of the course are to develop the knowledge and competencies required by Indigenous people to access and